 This program requires participants to meet specific conditions in their fields that provide high quality shorebird habitat.
 Shorebirds require shallow water depths (mudflat to 4 inches), some plant residue which helps create food (invertebrates) for shorebirds, and a clear field of view to spot predators (little to no standing plant residue).

-- Flooding with a maximum of 4" throughout contract period
+- Flooding: maximum of 4" throughout contract period

 - Post-harvest straw management required